 What do the courts consider domestic violence?

-The most important thing you can do if you have been a victim of a domestic violence, elder abuse or harassment incident is to act quickly and efficiently.
-Who you trust with your matter is imperative so ensure you find an attorney that is sensitive to your needs, listens to your issues and can be the powerful representation your matter deserves.
-It is also time sensitive to receive help in order to get a restraining order if the situation requires.
+The most important thing you can do if you have been a victim of domestic violence, elder abuse or harassment incident is to act quickly and efficiently.
+Who you trust with your matter is imperative so ensure you find an attorney that is sensitive to your needs, listens to your issues, and can be the powerful representation your matter deserves.
+It is also time sensitive to receive help in order to get a restraining order if the situation requires it.
 An experienced family law attorney will be able to assess whether you can achieve protection through a final restraining order.

 Whether your case involves serious threats or false allegations of domestic violence, immediate legal advocacy is paramount.
 The Carlsbad domestic violence lawyers of Fischer & Van Thiel are here to protect you so that you and your family don’t have to face these unfortunate battles alone.
 Our attorneys have the compassion and skills necessary to help you get the protection you need.
 We attend to every detail in building strong cases and presenting compelling arguments before a judge.
 Regardless of what side you are on, handling it on your own ignores the legal complexities and could compromise your rights.
 The attorneys at Fischer & Van Thiel are reputable and respected legal advocates throughout Carlsbad and the surrounding area.
 Contact us for a review of your case.

-Domestic Violence Restraining Orders / Civil Harrassment Orders can be life changing!!!
+Domestic Violence Restraining Orders / Civil Harassment Orders can be life-changing!!!

 When a spouse, significant other, family member or neighbor files a restraining order, you likely are not interested in being around that person in the first place.
 Some clients we have represented allowed the process to play itself out and did not secure the services of an attorney.
 Others appeared in court as their own legal counsel.